France: Police employee killed in knife attack at station | DW | 23.04.2021

 The victim was a 49-year-old administrative employee who worked for the national police service, police officials told several news outlets.
 She was attacked in the entrance area of the police station at about 2:20pm local time (1220 GMT) when she was returning from her lunch break.

 The attacker was quickly shot and killed by police, police and prosecutors said.
 The attacker's motive was not immediately clear.
-BFM TV reported that the suspect was of Tunisian nationality, was not previously known to French security forces, and was born in 1984.
+BFM TV reported that the suspect was a French resident of Tunisian nationality, was not previously known to French security forces, and was born in 1984.

 Anti-terrorism prosecutor Jean-Francois Ricard said his office took over the investigation because the attacker had staked out the station, because of what he had said during the attack, and because he targeted a police official.
 A source close to the inquiry told AFP that the suspect shouted "Allahu Akbar" ("God is great") during the stabbing.